LaFosseAcademy/barts_training/session_notes/module_2_session_notes.md

 ### Training Overview

-We're now moving into Module 2.
+We're now moving into Module 2 where we're trying to answer our final question for the morning **how can you access the right information and choose the right visualisation to convey the information needed?**

 This is where data stops being a spreadsheet and starts becoming a message.